xaliphostes/rosetta/README.md

 Rosetta supports two complementary workflows:

-1. **Direct C++ registration** using introspection macros.
+1. **Direct C++ registration** using C++ introspection.
 This type of registration is fine grained and let you control everything
 2. **Interface Description Language (IDL)** via YAML or JSON files.
-You do not need to know anything about the underlaying libs that are used (NAPI, Pybind11...)
+You do not need to know anything about the underlaying libs that are used for the bindings (NAPI, Pybind11...)

 ---